MichaelTrestman/kubes4noobs/tut.md

 Replicas:               3 desired | 3 updated | 3 total | 3 available | 0 unavailable
 ```

-You can also see that the `Events` section will show when your app scaled to 7 instances as originally deployed, and then scaled down to three after you redeployed with the edited manifest:
+You can also see that the `Events` section will show when your app scaled to seven instances as originally deployed, and then scaled down to three after you redeployed with the edited manifest:

 ```
 :> kubectl describe deployments hello | grep -A4 Events